 By building household scale organic matter digesters, farmers can easily capture the methane gas that emanates from decomposing agricultural byproducts and turn it into biogas, a fuel that can meet their energy needs at an individual level.

-Yet at the same time because the methane is no longer just released into the air and directly contributing to global warming, it can now be reused and burned which makes it both sustainable and environmentally friendly.
+At the same time, because the methane is no longer just released into the air and directly contributing to global warming, it can now be reused and burned which makes it both sustainable and environmentally friendly.

 Participating farms also become much more self-reliant on the energy front, which greatly improves the day to day of these agricultural small holdings.

-By funding this initiative, a Briton concerned about their own carbon footprint is helping to reduce methane emissions.
+By funding this initiative, a Briton concerned by their own carbon footprint can help to reduce methane emissions globally.
 This has a significant environmental impact, especially when you consider that methane is a primary culprit for climate change.
 It is estimated that methane is twenty times worse than carbon dioxide in terms of global warming potential.

 This project has already demonstrated its environmental potential thanks to some very impressive metrics.